Brandon Cutler: All Elite Wrestling (2019–present)

-On the May 26, 2020, edition of AEW Dark, Cutler began a storyline with Peter Avalon in a "race to the bottom", trying to get their first wins in AEW.
+On the May 26, 2020, edition of Dark, Cutler began a storyline with Peter Avalon in a "race to the bottom", trying to get their first wins in AEW.
 The next week, Avalon and Cutler would compete in tag team action, losing to teams such as the Natural Nightmares (Dustin Rhodes and Q. T. Marshall), Jurassic Express (Marko Stunt and Luchasaurus), SoCal Uncensored (Christopher Daniels and Frankie Kazarian), and the Young Bucks.
 They were a dysfunctional tag team until they shook hands with each other as a sign of respect after losing to the Young Bucks.
 They made a team called the Initiative.
-However, the Initiative lost all of their matches and couldn't win a single match, leading Peter to attack Brandon Cutler.
+However, the Initiative lost all of their matches and couldn't win a single match, leading Avalon to attack Cutler.
 Shortly after, they resumed their feud against each other with both men fighting to achieve their first victory in AEW.
 On the September 15, 2020, edition of AEW Dark, Avalon and Cutler had their first match against each other which ended in a double count out, leaving both men still winless.
 Avalon would face Cutler again on the October 13, 2020, episode of Dark and this time the match ended in a double disqualification, again leaving both competitors without a single victory.
 On the October 19, 2020, episode of Being the Elite (where much of Avalon and Cutler's feud has played out) AEW President Tony Khan announced Avalon vs. Cutler III for the October 27, 2020, edition of Dark and stipulated that there must be a winner.
-On the October 27, 2020, episode of Dark, Brandon defeated Peter Avalon and broke his losing streak.
-After breaking the losing streak, Brandon went on a winning streak.
-His eight match winning streak came to an end when he lost to Luchasaurus in the January 19, 2021, edition of AEW Dark.
-Brandon earned his first AEW title shot for the FTW Championship against Brian Cage in a losing effort in the March 11, 2021, edition of AEW Dark.
-He also appeared twice in AEW Dynamite matches in early 2021, both in a losing effort against Jake Hager and a trios match against Lucha Brothers and Laredo Kid.
+On the October 27, 2020, episode of Dark, Cutler defeated Avalon and broke his losing streak.
+After breaking the losing streak, Cutler went on a winning streak.
+His eight match winning streak came to an end when he lost to Luchasaurus in the January 19, 2021, edition of Dark.
+Cutler earned his first AEW title shot for the FTW Championship against Brian Cage in a losing effort in the March 11, 2021, edition of Dark.
+He also appeared twice in Dynamite matches in early 2021, both in a losing effort against Jake Hager and a trios match against Lucha Brothers and Laredo Kid.